How to get the best shave from a safety razor and reduce skin irritation

-VIew our complete range of recommended post shave balms for beginners to find the best one for you.
+We always recommend using an aftershave balm, view our complete range of recommended post shave balms for beginners to find the best one for you.

 It doesn’t take much time to learn how to shave properly.
 Once you have picked up the basics you can go on to explore the many different shaving products available today.

 Remember proper wet shaving is not only good for your face and skin, but also for your wallet.
 Over the course of a year a double edged safety razor will save you £100’s compared to using cartridge razors and shaving foam.

 If you have any questions you want answers to, or would like some help choosing the right products for your skin, we are here to help.